 The more formal algorithm validation is examining various aspects of the IMERG results.
 At the snapshot level, comparison to the fine-scale NOAA Multi-Radar Multi-Sensor (MRMS) analyses, and to the PMM Kwajalein radar archives are considered key.
 As part of this effort, we carry out similar comparisons against the gridded Level 2 input data.
 The performance at larger space-time scales is being assessed using accumulations of these three datasets, as well as the CPC daily gauge analysis, the IPWG validation sites (Australia, CONUS, Japan, South America, Western Europe), the GPCC global monthly gauge analysis, the Pacific atoll data, and the ATLAS II buoy data.
 For higher-latitude validation, the GPCC data can be used to validate the satellite-only products.
 The team already has access to Finnish Meteorological Institute precipitation gauge data.
 At a minimum, metrics include bias, root-mean-square error, mean absolute error, correlation, and skill scores.
 Decompositions into hit error, miss error, etc. following Tian et al. (2009) are considered as well.
 We are working with the validation teams to examine the IMERG datasets with the detailed validation approaches that they manage.
 Finally, we work with selected users, particularly hydrologists, to incorporate the test datasets and report their experiences to help determine what IMERG's level of skill is for their applications.
-Some early Version 03 results are displayed in Huffman et al. (2015).
+Some early Version 05 results are displayed in the release notes, posted at https://pmm.nasa.gov/sites/default/files/document_files/IMERG_FinalRun_V05_release_notes-rev3.pdf and this discussion will be expanded as additional results are computed.